 A quote that anchors much of what I believe and share is by David Weinberger, “The smartest person in the room, is the room.”
 Connecting to other practitioners in this day is too easy for it to not be happening in school district and campuses, world wide.
 Whether it a virtual relationship via social media, or a core group of peers whose opinion you value, there is such benefit in having a group to collaborate or share ideas with.
 It can also be lonely in that office all by yourself.
 By developing relationships and making professional connections, you are exponentially increasing your ability and opportunity for success within your walls.
 By flattening what we think of when we think “administrator” we have the power of changing everything about what we do.
 An administrator who dares to do things differently and challenge the status quo of what has been done before can not only transform their role, but empower all of those below…by bringing them alongside.

-Be sure to pick up your copy of Education Write Now in December 2017.
+Be sure to pick up your copy of Education Write Now.
 You’ll support a great cause, and hopefully, be challenged to think differently about education, right now.